rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

   </ip>
 ```

-The helper node have the ip address of 192.168.7.77 (within the nat ip addresses described before):
+The helper node has the IP address of 192.168.7.77 (within the NAT IP addresses described before):

 ```
 # ssh 192.168.7.77